LexouDuck/website/pages/games/selfprojects/rogue_angels/index.md

 # Rogue Angels

-This is my "brainchild" game, as some might say - in other words, this is the project I've kept in the back of my head and kept brainstorming on/off for many many years...
+This is my "brainchild" game, as some might say - in other words, this is the project that I have kept in the back of my head and kept brainstorming on/off for many many years...

 Without revealing too much: